rickypedia10/rspace_4/src/content/posts/2022-09-12-the-mighty-himalayas-an-unprepared-rider-and-global-warming.md

 The climb up the narrow pass in the truck was so so scary.
 Felt like it could topple anytime on the bumpy road and I would fall down the hill.
 Add to that somehow trying to hold the bike up while standing behind in the truck.
 Next hours hours were nerve wracking but we finally reached Keylong, where they dropped me off and I got the bike repaired.
 Wasn't much wrong except the clutch that expanded due to heat and needed a simple readjust, and some oil too.
 (Shame on my engineering degree.)

 Took my last filling up of lamb momos in the night, and 6am the next morning I was on my way home.
-Good for me, because the official monsoon rainfall started at 4pm the same day.
+Good for me, because the official monsoon rainfall started at 4pm the same day, just as I reached home.